QuantEcon/lecture-python.myst/lectures/cass_fiscal.md

 plt.show()
 ```

-From the graph we can observe that lowering $\gamma$ affects both the consumption and capital stock paths:
+The outcomes indicate  that lowering $\gamma$ affects both the consumption and capital stock paths because - it  increases the representative consumer's willingness to substitute consumption across time:

 - Consumption path:
-  - Lowering $\gamma$ increases the willingness to substitute consumption across time.
-  - In the case of $\gamma = 0.2$, consumption becomes less smooth compared to $\gamma = 2$.
+  - When $\gamma = 0.2$, consumption becomes less smooth compared to $\gamma = 2$.
   - For $\gamma = 0.2$, consumption mirrors the government expenditure path more closely, staying higher until $t = 10$.

 - Capital stock path:
   - With $\gamma = 0.2$, there are smaller build-ups and drawdowns of capital stock.
-  - Leads to smaller fluctuations in $\bar{R}$ and $\eta$.
+  - There are also smaller fluctuations in $\bar{R}$ and $\eta$.

-Let's write another function that runs the solver and draw the plots for two models as we did above
+Let's write another function that runs the solver and draws plots for these two experiments

 ```{code-cell} ipython3
 :tags: [hide-input]